Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: The Proposed KICT Framework

-To fully leverage relation triples in KB, we also consider a knowledge-aware question answering task which aims to generate the entity based on a question.
-Specifically, given one text $X$ and a corresponding entity set $E_X$, we can obtain two entities $e_h, e_t\in E_X$ which have 1-hop relation $r\in\mathcal{R}$ and form a triple $(e_h, r, e_t)\in\mathcal{T}$, where $e_h$ and $e_t$ are the head entity and the tail entity, respectively.
-Inspired by~\citet{Wang2022Knowledge}, we design a template for each triple and convert it to a question to ask the model to predict the tail entity, and obtain the training example $\hat{X}$ and the label mask vector.
-We denote $\mathcal{M}_{\hat{X}_i}=1$ when $\hat{x}_i$ is the token of the selected tail entity.
+\textbf{Knowledgeable Question Answering (KQA).} KQA leverages relation triples from the KB to facilitate question answering.
+Given a text $X$ and entity set $E_X$, we select a pair of entities $e_h, e_t\in E_X$ linked by a 1-hop relation $r\in\mathcal{R}$ to form a triple $(e_h, r, e_t)\in\mathcal{T}$.
+Inspired by \citet{Wang2022Knowledge}, we create a question template for each triple, prompting the model to predict the tail entity $e_t$.
+Training examples $\hat{X}$ and label mask vectors are generated accordingly, with $\mathcal{M}_{\hat{X}_i}=1$ designating tokens belonging to the tail entity.

-During the pre-training process, we randomly select multiple examples from the same task to form a training instance $\mathcal{X}=\{\hat{X}\}$ until reaching the sequence length.
-We calculate the cross-entropy loss at the output position (where $\mathcal{M}_{\hat{X}}=1$).
-Formally, we have:
+During pre-training, we randomly compile examples from the same task into a training batch $\mathcal{X}=\{\hat{X}\}$ until the maximum sequence length is reached.
+The cross-entropy loss for prediction positions (where $\mathcal{M}_{\hat{X}}=1$) is computed as follows: